shakfu/py-js/README.md

 Depending on your choice above, the python interpreter in each external is either statically compiled or dynamically linked, and in all three cases we have a self-contained and relocatable structure (external or package) without any non-system dependencies.
 This makes it appropriate for use in Max Packages and Standalones.

 Ther are other [build variations](#build-variations) which are discussed in more detail below.
-You can also see what build options are available via typing `make help` in the `py-js` project folder:
+You can alway wee which ones are available via typing `make help` in the `py-js` project folder:

 ```bash
 $ make help